Official Version: Notes

 The CD version of the original issue included 12" mixes of "Quite Unusual" and "Agressiva", giving the disc 11 tracks.
 The 1992 issue of the album added the first two songs from the "Masterhit" 12", bringing the track count to 13.

 Reception

 AllMusic's Ned Raggett rated the album 4 stars out of 5, describing it as "amazing" and "brutal", "helping to fully define industrial in the broadest sense of the term."
+Robert Christgau wrote that "the worst you could say of them is that their club and cult hits don't exactly carpet-bomb the sensorium."
+MusicHound described Official Version as "chock full of music that is guaranteed to make your heart race and your toes tap."

+In 2023, Consequence ranked it at number 47 in its list of the "50 Best Industrial Albums of All Time" and wrote that "even after 35 years, still sounds like a missive sent back to us from a dystopian future."